 Trucks - These cars need 5-foot arch bar trucks which are available from Tahoe Models Works in two versions - TMW 111 with RP-25 wheelsets or TMW 211 with semi-scale wheelsets.
-TMW doesn't have a website but Caboose Hobbies carries their entire line.
-If the trucks you want are out of stock at Caboose Hobbies, TMW's order form is available at Jim Hayes's Sunshine Kits website as a service to modelers.
+TMW doesn't have a website but Westerfield carries their entire line.
+If the trucks you want are out of stock at TMW's order form is available at Jim Hayes's Sunshine Kits website as a service to modelers.
 Download the TMW order form to order their trucks and mail the order directly to Tahoe Model Works with payment.

 Note that 5-foot wheelbase arch bar trucks were also used under all of the YV flat cars and most of the YV box cars and maintenance-of-way equipment.

 Paint - The YV stock cars, including the roof and underbody, were painted box car red with black trucks.

 A Rio Grande model of YV stock car 701, one of three identical stock cars owned by the YV.